NicoleMeinie/Regression/README.md

 ## Authors
 - Rohini Jagath
 - Nicole Meinie
-- Condindence Labwba
+- Condindence Ledwaba
-- Philasande Pakkies
+- Pilasande Pakkies

 ## Contact Details
 If you would like to contribute to our repository please contact nicole.meinie@gmail.com